Pilgrimage to West Grinstead, Aylesford & Ramsgate

 The end of the penal days brought an obvious end to the secrecy surrounding the place and the present magnificent church was built in 1876.
 At the same time a statue of Our Lady at W. Grinstead was crowned by the Papal Delegate, representing Pope Leo XIII.
 This solemn crowning at the shrine in the Sussex countryside, in thanksgiving for the preservation of the faith in penal times, was the first such crowning since the Reformation.

 The present Shrine of Our Lady was erected in 1882 in thanksgiving for the preservation of the faith and the important role that W. Grinstead played in penal times.

 After lunch at West Grinstead, it was on to Aylesford Priory in Kent, where pilgrims were given a guided tour by a Carmelite priest, Fr.
-David (picture – left).
+David (picture – above).

 He explained the significance of the architecture of the priory buildings and its evolution as a pilgrimage centre.

 In 1242 a group of hermits from Mount Carmel were given this site to establish a community by a crusader returning from the Holy Land.